 One of the questions I get asked most often is “what should I wear for senior pictures?”
-As such, all of my senior clients get a very detailed Senior Style Guide AND my exclusive styling website where you can personally curate & purchase clothing/accessories for your shoot – but I thought I’d give EVERYONE just a taste of my best tips for selecting your senior portrait wardrobe as a professional high school senior photographer!
+As such, all of my senior clients get a very detailed What to Wear Guide AND access to my exclusive styling website where you can personally curate & purchase clothing/accessories for your shoot – but I thought I’d give EVERYONE the TEN STEPS of selecting your senior portrait wardrobe from a professional high school senior photographer!

-My hope is that these TEN tips help you feel confident and inspired as you begin to put together your incredible looks for your once-in-a-lifetime senior shoot!
+My hope is that these TEN steps of the senior portrait process help you feel confident and inspired as you begin to put together your incredible looks for your once-in-a-lifetime senior shoot!

-Tip 1: Choose your locations first for your senior portraits
+Step 1: Choose your style first for your senior portraits